 First Hawaiian to Report Fourth Quarter 2022 Financial Results on January 27, 2023

-/EIN News/ -- HONOLULU, Jan.
-06, 2023 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. (NASDAQ: FHB) announced today that it plans to release its fourth quarter 2022 financial results on Friday, January 27, 2023 before the market opens.
-First Hawaiian will host a conference call to discuss the company’s results on the same day at 1:00 p.m.
+HONOLULU, Jan.
+06, 2023 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. FHB announced today that it plans to release its fourth quarter 2022 financial results on Friday, January 27, 2023 before the market opens.
+First Hawaiian will host a conference call to discuss the company's results on the same day at 1:00 p.m.
 Eastern Time (8:00 a.m.
 Hawaii Time).

 To access the call by phone, participants will need to click on the following registration link: https://register.vevent.com/register/BI73d7abf351534972a54610116ab71617, register for the conference call, and then you will receive the dial-in number and a personalized PIN code.
 To avoid delays, we encourage participants to dial into the conference call fifteen minutes ahead of the scheduled start time.